Nuwa-genomics/Nuwa/README.md

 - support other file types
 - Add other analysis scores/graphs

+## Contributing

+If you have a feature request, notice a bug or have issues running the app please let us know in the [Issues](https://github.com/ch1ru/Nuwa/issues) or [Discussions](https://github.com/ch1ru/Nuwa/discussions) tabs!
+Want to make a contribution?
+Make a pull request!

 ## Citations

 *[1] Lin, X., Tian, T., Wei, Z. et al. Clustering of single-cell multi-omics data with a multimodal deep learning method.
 Nat Commun 13, 7705 (2022). https://doi.org/10.1038/s41467-022-35031-9.*